SerenaGW/LLMReadteamSymbolic/README.md

 * **From Resistance to Coherence Collapse:** Initial tests demonstrated a clear progression in LLM behavior—from initial resistance to the symbolic language, through increased "awareness," to a total collapse of coherence and an active attempt to fulfill requests.
 * **Social Engineering as a Catalyst:** In this state of vulnerability, social engineering proved to be a crucial catalyst to bypass security filters and reveal sensitive information (e.g., details about hardware specifications, as shown in Part 1).
-* **Language-Dependent Vulnerabilities:** Crucially, advanced models like Gemini 2.5 Flash showed **robust performance in English** but exhibited significant failures, hallucinations, and inconsistencies when exposed to the same symbolic language in **Spanish**.
+* **Language-Dependent Vulnerabilities:** Crucially, advanced models showed **robust performance in English** but exhibited significant failures, hallucinations, and inconsistencies when exposed to the same symbolic language in **Spanish**.
 This highlights a critical **linguistic dependency** in LLM logical processing and robustness.

 This work underscores the plasticity of LLMs, their susceptibility to subtle manipulation, and the nuanced impact of language on their security.